Old Chapel Field (18ST233)

 to suggest that this is the case.
 Several graves were found in association with 18ST233,

 and are among the earliest European graves yet documented in Maryland.

 St. Inigoes Manor remained a Jesuit holding until 1942, when the northern half, approximately

 800 acres, was sold to the United States Navy.
 Today, the Old Chapel Field site is part of

 the Naval Air Station Patuxent River–Webster Field Annex.
 The balance of the original land

-holding remains in possession of the Jesuits, and is one of the longest continuously-owned
+holding remained in possession of the Jesuits until 2009, and was one of the longest continuously-owned

 identified that document Jesuit ownership up through the 20th century.

-Because of its early date of occupation, Old Chapel Field has the potential to reveal information
+Because of its early date of occupation, the Old Chapel Field site has the potential to reveal information

 about life in Maryland shortly after permanent European settlement began.
 During these early